 - Do not camp on land that is not designated for dispersed camping.
 Campgrounds make it pretty easy to understand where you are allowed to set up your tent and where you are not.
 While dispersed camping may sound like you can “camp anywhere,” there are still rules for how and where you can legally dispersed camp.
 You are responsible for researching the regulations for the areas you are visiting before you go so you understand where dispersed camping is permitted.
 Camp Like a Pro with the Eastern Sierra camping map shows where you are NOT allowed to dispersed camp in and around Mammoth Lakes.

 - Know the campfire regulations at the time of your trip.
 Campfire regulations are different for dispersed camping than they are for established campgrounds, and fire regulations change throughout the season.
 If you plan to build a campfire or use a barbeque or camp stove in a dispersed camping area, you must obtain a campfire permit from a Forest Service, BLM, or CalFire office.
 You must have a shovel and a container of water (for drowning the fire).
-Clear an area least 5 feet wide all the way around your fire ring down to mineral soil.
+Clear an area at least 5 feet wide all the way around your fire ring down to mineral soil.
 During times of high fire danger, campfires are prohibited; always check with the local fire office or ranger station for fire restrictions.

 Where Dispersed Camping is Allowed Near Mammoth Lakes